Here are a few frequently asked questions that I get from friends, family, and readers.

 Do you make all of your food from scratch?

 Now, our goal is more relaxed and tailored to our busy life.
-That means when we are away from home we do not fret over processed food.
+That means when we are away from home we don’t worry about eating processed food.
 At home, however, we eat real food.
 That means I prepare dinner from scratch, lunch is dinner leftovers and breakfast is simple (usually) paleo food.

 Are you paleo or vegan or WAPF or vegetarian or primal or . . .?

 We do not adhere to any one type of real food diet.
-If I were single, had an unlimited food budget and was never stressed (carbs soothe me) I would follow a strict paleo diet.
-I believe that it is the healthiest diet.
+If I were single, had an unlimited food budget and was never stressed (carbs soothe me) I would follow a stricter plant-based paleo diet.
+I believe that it is the healthiest diet for me.

-Because we live in the real world and I have more than only myself to consider when planning our meals, we eat vegetarian meals, paleo meals, primal meals and traditionally prepared grains (although I try to limit our grains).
-We do not usually eat vegan meals.
-I try to incorporate some type of animal product into all of our meals.
+Because we live in the real world and I have a family to consider when planning our meals, we eat vegetarian meals, paleo meals, primal meals, and traditionally prepared grains (although I try to limit our grains).

 Why did you start eating a real food diet?